nickminaev/handson/intro-to-kubernetes/README.md

 ## Enter the Pods

 A _Pod_ is an abstraction for containers.
 A _Pod_ can run several containers inside it.
 Typically, we run a single container per one Pod.
-Adding other containers is possible, but it'll complicate the matters if something goes awry inside a Pod.
+Adding other containers is possible, but it might complicate your application's  maintenance.
 The Pod is the smallest deployable unit in k8s.

 So, how do we do it?